What is EV to EBITDA?

 Likewise, if we want to find the forward multiple of BBB, we just need the EBITDA forecasts.

 EV to EBITDA (forward – 2017E) = Enterprise Value / EBITDA (2017E)

 EV to EBITDA (forward) = $650 / 33 = 19.7x

-- If EBITDA is expected to grow then the Forward EV to EBITDA will be lower than the Historical or Trailing EV to EBITDA.
-From the above table, AAA and BBB show an increase in EBITDA and hence, their Forward EV to EBITDA are lower that the Trailing PE.
+- If EBITDA is expected to grow, then the Forward multiple will be lower than the Historical or Trailing multiple.
+From the above table, AAA and BBB show an increase in EBITDA, and hence, their Forward EV to EBITDA is lower than the Trailing PE.

-- On the other hand, if EBITDA is expected to decrease, then you will note that the Forward EV to EBITDA will be higher than the Trailing EV to EBITDA.
-This can be observed in Company DDD, whose Trailing EV to EBITDA was at 21.0x, however, Forward EV to EBITDA increased to 26.3x and 35.0x in 2017 and 2018, respectively,
+- On the other hand, if EBITDA is expected to decrease, then you will note that the Forward EV to EBITDA multiple will be higher than the Trailing multiple.
+It can be observed in Company DDD, whose Trailing EV to EBITDA was at 21.0x; however, Forward EV to EBITDA increased to 26.3x and 35.0x in 2017 and 2018, respectively,

-- One should not only compare the Trailing EV to EBITDA for valuation comparison between the two companies but also look at the Forward EV to EBITDA to focus on Relative Value – whether the EV to EBITDA difference reflect company’s long-term growth prospects and financial stability.
+- One should not only compare the Trailing multiple for valuation comparison between the two companies but also look at the Forward multiple to focus on Relative Value – whether the EV to EBITDA difference reflects the company’s long-term growth prospects and financial stability.